shanecelis/code-cite/README.md

 2. Add citations to a file.

-If the a file `Union.cs` has lines that look like this:
+If a file `Union.cs` has lines that look like this:

     //$ cite -u http://stackoverflow.com/questions/3151702/discriminated-union-in-c-sharp
+    public class Union<A, B, C> { ... }

-The citation will substitute that line by running the following command:
+The command `cite-inline` will substitute that line with `cite`'s output above.

     $ cite-inline add Union.cs

-    warning: Answer not specified for 5 questions; assuming first answer was used.
-    warning: Used cache for 15 stackexchange API requests.
+A backup file `Union.cs.bak` will contain the original file.

 Backends
 ---------